FullStackTypeScriptCourse/course_material/README.md

 ***

-## Important !!

-The class on the 09/03 will take place on Thursdays.
-It's going to be a workshop that takes place in room 3.12.
-For Bornholm students, the lektion will take place another time on Bornholm.
-Date and time will be announced later.

 ## Hand-in and Exam.
 1. Create a GitHub repo for all your work in this course and link to it [here](https://docs.google.com/spreadsheets/d/1IKFYbYwqUlZ0sUaFcLaxl154NgoaRl0g57yY6k3ipo0/edit?usp=sharing)
 2. The repo should contain a folder for each week.
 Each folder should contain a README.md file with the answers to the exercises.